NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 ## GPS Information

 * GPS System that tracks vehicle location (latitude and longitude) as well as reporting other information like time and date
-* As of 5/13/24, the DAS software does not convert the GT-U7's GPS coordinates from NMEA (?) to standard usable coordinates

 ### GPS Design Goals

-* CAN-Bus integration to report latitude, longitude, time, and date
+* CAN-Bus integration with GT-U7 GPS module reports latitude, longitude, time, and date
-* Should we use GoouuuTech GT-U7 module that we have with active antenna, or buy a new one like an M10Q and use without active antenna?
-Pros/Cons?
-* Voltage regulator
-* Custom PCB
-* ESP32
+* Active antenna mounted to firewall increases reception

 ## Fuel Sensor

 * The fuel sensor is integrated into the DAS for the following reasons: